Simple API Integration

 }

-async identifyCachingOpportunities(usage) {
+async set upCachingOptions(utilization) {

-const opportunities = [];
+const alternate options = [];

-for (const [service, metrics] of Object.entries(usage)) {
+for (const [service, metrics] of Object.entries(utilization)) {

 const repeatCallPercentage = metrics.repeatCalls / metrics.totalCalls;